thanhtungvudata/thanhtungvudata.github.io/_posts/2025-02-17-learn-optimize.md

 From network resource allocation to supply chain design, it can change how industries operate.

-As problems grow in complexity, Learning to Optimize is a key frontier every data scientist and engineer should watch — and master.
+As problems grow in complexity, Learning to Optimize is a key frontier every data scientist and engineer should know and master.

 The detailed example in this post is available in my [publication](https://ieeexplore.ieee.org/abstract/document/10387264).